sunzihan23/tp/docs/UserGuide.md

 ### Removing a remark/pending question of a student : `remove`

-Removes a remark or pending question of a specified student from the list of students.
+Removes a remark or pending question from the specified student in the selected course.

 **Format:** `remove INDEX [r/] [pq/]`
-* Removes a pending question of the student at the specified `INDEX`.
-* The index refers to the index number shown in the displayed students list.
-* `INDEX`: Must be a **positive integer** (1, 2, 3, ...), and it should fall within the range of students currently displayed such that it corresponds to a valid student.
+* `INDEX`: Refers to the index number shown in the displayed student list.
+It must be a positive integer (1, 2, 3, ...), and it should fall within the range of students currently displayed such that it corresponds to a valid student.
-* At least one of the optional fields must be provided.
+* The fields after `INDEX` are optional, as indicated by square brackets [ ].
+But **at least one** of the optional fields must be provided.
+* `remove` clears the field(s) specified for the student at the specified `INDEX`.
-* Nothing should be specified after `r/` or `pq/`.
+* Note that nothing should be specified after `r/` or `pq/`.

 **Examples:**
 * `remove 2 pq/` Removes a pending question of the student at index 2 of the displayed students list.